 At the end of 2009, Gerald Joe Moreno (Equalizer) became a virtual participant in the events of Wikipedia that resulted in deletion of the Kevin RD Shepherd article.
 According to Wikipedia editor Simon Kidd, Moreno was paying very close attention to that deletion, and was influential amongst the deletionists.
 As Kidd was the only real name editor involved in that situation, his testimony has to be taken seriously.

 Moreno certainly did devote prime blogger attention to the Wikipedia deletion, in his capacity as a cyberstalker and apologist for Sathya Sai Baba (d.
 2011).
 He produced an extremely distorted and unreliable version of that deletionist event, which he entitled “Wikipedia Slaps Kevin R. D. Shepherd on the Face.”
 More to the point, the slap involved a convergence (or coalition) of cult sympathisers, one of whom went to the extreme of making links to Moreno blogs on the deletion page.
-That belligerent entity was Dazedbythebell, strongly implicated as a devotee of Meher Baba, and part of a devotee circle active on Wikipedia.
+That belligerent entity was Dazedbythebell, an American devotee of Meher Baba, and part of a devotee circle active on Wikipedia.

 Dazed wrongly insinuated that I was the Wikipedia editor Alex Jamieson, who produced the article about myself.
 Dazed also cited a lengthy passage from Moreno polemic as proof that I was unreliable.
 This passage included Moreno’s rather suspect email conversation with an obscure Mrs. Barringer at the University of Sheffield.
 She had not heard of my books, and so they could be dismissed by Moreno (Amazon and other big-time purveyors did not figure in such weighted calculations).